GaloisInc/HARDENS/README.md

 $ docker exec -it HARDENS bash -l
 ```

-If you are *within Galois network*, you can download the docker image from artifactory:
+If you are *within Galois network* and *you have access rights*, you
+can download the docker image from artifactory:

 ```bash
 $ docker pull artifactory.galois.com:5015/hardens:latest